Janaki4/E-commerce_Mirrar/README.md

 Left the .env file in the project itself for easily configure.

 Swagger documentation is also added.
-Added Postman collection (name-> Mirrar_e-commerce.postman_collection ) in the project.
+Swagger docs can we be acced at **http://localhost:8000/docs/#/** Added Postman collection (name-> Mirrar_e-commerce.postman_collection ) in the project.
 Testing is done with jest and supertest.